EVHaste/haste-makes-waste/_posts/2024-03-19-square-enix-fanart-theft.markdown

 “I don’t draw anymore,” he says, “I’m totally disgusted about it.”

 His greatest regret is that his passion project, which he had poured years of work into, remains unfinished.
 Retaureau describes it as a “adult/seinan manga-euro comic”, set in a fantasy-steampunk world.
-He says he hopes he can see it completed someday, but because of his physical health and anxiety, it just isn’t an option right now.
+He says he hopes he can see it completed someday, but because of his physical health, it just isn’t an option right now.

 ![](/images/ff8-investigation/BaniereAxonefBorderless1600x400.png)